irvinwidya/tutorial-godot-v4-1/README.md

 - When Player is dead:
 	- return to Main Scene
 	- Player HP is reset
-	- Gold amount is decreased by 10 (decreased to 0 if previous amount is less than 10)
+	- Gold amount is decreased by 10 (decreased to 0 if less than 10)

 Basic Game Development
 - Scene and Node Management